deontologician/restnavigator/README.rst

 a new navigator.

-For example, if you want to talk to a OAuth2 protected api, simply pass a OAuth2 Session object that will be used for all requests done by HALNavigator:
+For example, if you want to talk to a OAuth2 protected api, simply pass an OAuth2 Session object that will be used for all requests done by HALNavigator:

 .. code:: python